LoftyTowers/CheckoutPaymentGatewayApi/README.md

 - I would have liked to have had code to match the supplied bankname to the bin on the card number but I felt that this was a stretch goal that I did not have time to implement.

+- This project actually lends itself to an async implementation and if I were to plan this again I would have written the API this way.

 -

 ## Run